The Art of Naval Portraiture is explored in Katherine Gazzard's new book of National Maritime Museum artworks

-It's written by Dr Katherine Gazzard, Curator of Art (Post-1800) at Royal Museums Greenwich.
-She's an expert in eighteenth-century British art, especially portraiture and the cultural history of the Royal Navy.
+It's an expertly written guide, as Katherine Gazzard is curator of post-1800 art (Post-1800) at Royal Museums Greenwich, and she has a particular expertise on the cultural history of the Royal Navy.
 So if anyone knows naval portraits, it's Katherine.

 The RMG's navy paintings have much to tell us about Britain’s history as a naval power and about the individual experiences of those in service and their families.
 Innovative and important works of art, for centuries naval portraits have forged, reinforced and challenged ideas of